ps4star/FSE/ref.md

 ### using namespace (lib)
 ###### Other Names: namespace
-Writes string representing a library name (lib) to top-level namespace.
-Retains (lib) in the namespace.
+Writes all library functions represented by string (lib) to top-level namespace.
+Does not delete (lib) itself from the namespace.

 Example:
 ```